After returning home from camp, plan on letting your child get lots of sleep. (If its your son, have him take a bath and put on clean clothes too!)

 Kids use a lot of energy at camp, and their bodies are exhausted.
 But after they get rest and return to consciousness, we want you to have a plan to ask them all about their camp experience.
 Don’t settle for one-word answers…ask these questions and look for opportunities to learn more about what your child learned and how they are growing spiritually from the CentriKid experience.

-For summer 2019, the CentriKid Camps theme was “All Access” and the key verse we hope every camper and adult memorized is John 17:3.
+For summer 2020, the CentriKid Camps theme was “The Discovery” and the key verse we hope every camper and adult memorized is 1 John 2:6.

 Engage your child with these questions:

 - Tell me about your color team leader?